CVE-2025-9944: CWE-352 Cross-Site Request Forgery (CSRF) in kelderic Professional Contact Form

 Technical Summary

 CVE-2025-9944 is a Cross-Site Request Forgery (CSRF) vulnerability affecting the Professional Contact Form plugin for WordPress, developed by kelderic.
 This vulnerability exists in all versions up to and including 1.0.0 due to missing or incorrect nonce validation in the function watch_for_contact_form_submit.
-Nonce validation is a security mechanism used in WordPress to ensure that requests made to perform actions are legitimate and initiated by authenticated users.
-The absence or improper implementation of this validation allows an unauthenticated attacker to craft a malicious request that, if an authenticated site administrator is tricked into clicking a specially crafted link or visiting a malicious webpage, can trigger the sending of test emails via the contact form.
-This attack vector leverages the trust relationship between the administrator's browser and the WordPress site, exploiting the administrator's active session to perform unintended actions.
-The vulnerability does not allow direct compromise of confidentiality or availability but can lead to integrity issues by enabling unauthorized actions to be performed on behalf of the administrator.
-The CVSS v3.1 base score is 4.3 (medium severity), reflecting that the attack requires user interaction (UI:R), no privileges (PR:N), and has no impact on confidentiality or availability but some impact on integrity (I:L).
+Nonces in WordPress are security tokens used to verify that requests originate from legitimate users and not from malicious third-party sites.
+The absence or improper implementation of nonce validation allows an unauthenticated attacker to craft a malicious request that, if an authenticated site administrator is tricked into clicking a link or visiting a malicious webpage, can trigger the plugin to send test emails without the administrator's consent.
+This attack vector exploits the trust relationship between the administrator's browser session and the WordPress site.
+Although the vulnerability does not directly compromise confidentiality or availability, it impacts integrity by allowing unauthorized actions to be performed on behalf of the administrator.
+The CVSS 3.1 base score is 4.3 (medium severity), reflecting that the attack requires user interaction (UI:R) but no privileges (PR:N) and can be executed remotely (AV:N) with low attack complexity (AC:L).
 There are no known exploits in the wild at the time of publication, and no patches have been released yet.
-The vulnerability is categorized under CWE-352, which is a common web application security weakness related to CSRF attacks.
+The vulnerability is classified under CWE-352, which is a common web security weakness related to CSRF attacks.
+Given the widespread use of WordPress and its plugins, this vulnerability could affect many websites using this specific plugin if not mitigated promptly.

 Potential Impact